New rise of the urban sauna culture: explore 10 authentic Finnish saunas

 Urban sauna culture in the city of Kuopio.
 Image: Kuopion Saana

 THE FINNISH SAUNA CULTURE is alive and flourishing.
-The country, which has a population of 5,4 million, is estimated to have over three million saunas, and last year, Finland’s sauna culture was added to the UNESCO Intangible Cultural Heritage List, marking Finland’s first entry on the list.
-New, interesting saunas have been popping up especially in Helsinki throughout the 2010s.
+The country, which has a population of 5,6 million, is estimated to have over three million saunas.
+In 2020, the Finnish sauna tradition became the first Finnish entry on UNESCO’s list of intangible cultural heritage.
+In recent decades, especially Helsinki has seen a fascinating emergence of new public saunas.

 Reasons for the newfound popularity of public saunas can be found in the modern urban culture, which emphasizes communality and shared experiences.
 Instead of cramming into a small, dry electric sauna in the privacy of their own apartment, saunagoers are now thirsty for more opportunities for shared moments, genuinely good löyly (wet steam that rises when you throw water on the sauna stove) and cooling off in a comfortable setting – perhaps even at the edge of a lake or the sea.